Japan business lobby says Olympus case an outlier

 "Investments are dependent on firms' performance or the moves of the Japanese economy.
 I can assert that no one makes decisions on investments looking only at governance," he told Reuters in an interview.

-Olympus is at risk of being delisted over its $1.7 billion accounting scandal, one of the biggest ever in Japan, which broke in October after its former British CEO Michael Woodford blew the whistle on expensive and questionable acquisitions.
+Olympus is at risk of being delisted over its $1.7 billion (1 billion pounds) accounting scandal, one of the biggest ever in Japan, which broke in October after its former British CEO Michael Woodford blew the whistle on expensive and questionable acquisitions.

 The scandal has put the spotlight on an ongoing review of Japan's Corporate Law, on which a Justice Ministry advisory panel has been working for over a year.
 Panels in the ruling Democratic Party and main opposition Liberal Democratic Party are also discussing the topic of corporate governance.